janwidmer/rwdemail/README.md

 * Outlook.com

 # Thanks
+- [iDVB] (https://github.com/iDVB/rwdemail) where the the Plugin was forked and just changed slightly to be able to use LESS instead of SASS
 - [dwitghtjack](https://github.com/dwightjack) for [grunt-email-boilerplate](https://github.com/dwightjack/grunt-email-boilerplate/blob/master/README.md) which this was based on
 - [yargalot](https://github.com/yargalot) for [Email-Builder](https://github.com/yargalot/Email-Builder) which is used